SenseiBao/MobTalkerSDK/README.md

 It's a terminal, it doesn't support images.
 (Yet, might make a simple UI Presentation after this)

+Anyway, the storyname.json is the end product.

+What to do with the storyname.json???

 4. Minecraft

 Check out the [Mob Talker Redux](https://github.com/Iteranya/MobTalkerRedux) in my repo for the mod itself.